jessethefish/datasciencecapstone/README.md

 # datasciencecapstone
-Data Science Capstone repo for the IBM Professional Certificate in DS.
+Data Science Capstone repo for the IBM Professional Certificate in Data Science.